 30 29 | 31 30 |

-Muslims around the world use the Islamic calendar (also known as the Lunar or Hijri calendar) to determine the dates of religious events and observances.
+Muslims use the Islamic Hijri Calendar (also known as the Islamic Lunar Calendar) to determine the dates of religious events and observances.
+This includes the timings for important Islamic dates such as Ramadan, Eid al-Fitr, Eid al-Adha and more.

-The calendar is based on 12 lunar months – a new month begins when a new moon is sighted.
+The calendar is based on a cycle of 12 lunar months.
+Each Islamic month begins when a new moon is sighted.

 The Hijri calendar consists of the following 12 months in numerical order: